Lu-Chengyu/lu-chengyu.github.io/_pages/about.md

 - 2023/06 - Start a new position as Data Scientist Intern at Bosch Center for Artificial Intelligence
 - 2023/06 - Start a new position as Software Engineer Intern at BoLe Network
 - 2023/03 - Admitted to the MS Honors Program (< 5% admitted)
-- 2022/09 - Attend University of Southern California
-- 2021/07 - Graduate from Tongji University

 Education Experience
 ------